logo

 My short story ‘Leg and the Tripod’ won second prize in the West End Writers contest.
 The fiction category was judged by renowned author Bernice Lever.

-The Ofi Press is an international poetry and fiction magazine, from Mexico City.
-Short story Coast Rodeo was published in Issue 5, and can be read here.
+Coast Rodeo was published in The Ofi Press, is an international poetry and fiction magazine, from Mexico City.

 West Side Wicker was a prize winner in the Collins Canadian Dictionary fiction contest in 2010, judged by bestselling author Tish Cohen, Martin Levin, Books Editor of The Globe and Mail, and Iris Tupholme, Vice President and Publisher of HarperCollins Canada.